And the Messenger has said, “O my Lord, indeed my people have taken this Qur’an as [a thing] abandoned.”(Qur’an 25:30)

 Allah (swt) is the Most Merciful!
 If Allah (swt) was to exact his justice upon us (frail humanity) he would have wiped out everyone and everything.

 As one Imam has stated, “Do not look down upon others because their sins are different than yours.”
 How true is this?
+This of course does not diminish the absolute necessity for a sinner to repent, and flee to their Lord for forgiveness.

 So with this being quite the lengthy preamble let it be known that I am weak and only human.
-It is my hope that we could avoid sarcasm, snark, and malicious comments.
+It is my hope that we all could avoid sarcasm, snark, and malicious comments.
 It is important to realize that the goal of us all is Allah (swt).

 “Verily, you (O Muhammed) guide not whom you like, but Allah guides whom He wills.
 And He knows best those who are guided.”
 (Quran 28:56)